confirmationbias616/weather_db/README.md

 ###### Primary Goal:
 * Predict tomorrow's high with as much accuracy as possible.
- * A real success would be to have the lowest RMSE between predicted and recorded highs out of all tracked forcasters
+ * A real success would be to have the lowest RMSE between predicted and recorded highs out of all tracked forcasters.

 ###### Secondary Goals:
-* Find out which weather forecaster has the best predictions under which circumstances
+* Find out which weather forecaster has the best predictions and under which circumstances.
-* Find out which factors are the most important when
+* Find out which features are the most important to predict the weather without meteorology.
 * Find out if rumours of forecaster [wet bias](<https://en.wikipedia.org/wiki/Wet_bias>) are valid.
 * Collect a dataset of historical forecasts across the country for whatever new purpose the open source community might find